-Rodney C. Haring, PhD, MSW is research faculty at Roswell Park Cancer Institute in the Cancer Prevention and Populations Sciences Division.
+Rodney C. Haring, PhD, MSW is research faculty at Roswell Park Comprehensive Cancer Center in the Cancer Prevention and Populations Sciences Division.
 Dr. Haring is also adjunct faculty at the Native American Research and Training Center, University of Arizona.
 He is a National Congress of American Indians scholar, past fellow of the Spirit of EAGLES Program at the Mayo Clinic, and a former Robert Wood Johnson Foundation New Connections Grantee.
 He is also the founder of One Feather Consulting, a joint venture company with Chestnut Global Partners.
 Dr. Haring (Beaver Clan) is an enrolled member of the Seneca Nation of Indians and resides on the Cattaraugus Indian Reservation with his family.

 He holds a doctoral degree in social work and is the past co-chair of the Native Research Network.
 He has evaluation and research experience from the University of Arizona, Mayo Clinic, Harvard Medical School, SUNY Buffalo, SUNY Stony Brook, and in the private sector.
 Dr. Haring is a past research advisor to the National Institutes of Health, American Indian/Alaska Native Health Research Advisory Council.